 The Dental Hygiene program begins each year in the fall.
-No waiting list, it is a selective limited enrollment program and each year the application and selection process begins over.
+No waiting list, it is a selective limited enrollment program and each year the application, interview and selection process begins over.

 School Diploma or Equivalent